The SleepWISE Study

 This study will look at sleep, behaviour, child and parent mental health at three time points.

-Taking part in the study involves completing a 30 minute online questionnaire at three time points, spaced 6-months apart.
+Taking part in the study involves completing a 20 to 30 minute online questionnaire at three time points, spaced 6-months apart.

 Parents/carers will be entered into a lottery to win one of three £50 Amazon vouchers at each time point as a thank you for their time.

-Who is invited to take part in this study?
+Who is invited to take part in the study?

-Families of children aged 5 to 15 years attending special schools in England are able and welcome to take part in the study.
+Families of children with a neurodevelopmental condition aged 5 to 15 years attending special schools in England and Scotland, regardless of whether or not your child has difficulty with sleep, are able and welcome to take part in the study.
+There are two ways that you might be invited to take part.

 Families will be invited to participate in the study by their child's school.
 A link to information about the study, a consent form and the questionnaire will be sent via email from the school.